pnnehome/pnnehome.github.io/docs/source/code/code.rst

 """"""""""""""""""""""""
 This function is used by ``nne_estimate.m`` to run some basic sanity checks on data.
 For example, did every consumer buy at most one option; did every consumer conduct the free search?

+|

+:note-text:`Note\: The following files are not required in applying the pretrained NNE.
+They are provided nevertheless for reference purposes.`

 ``winsorize.m``
 """"""""""""""""""""""""
 This function winsorizes data at 0.5 and 99.5 percentiles.
-We suggest applying it to your data before applying the pre-trained NNE.
+We suggest applying it to your data before applying the pretrained NNE.
 For example, Xp = winsorize(Xp).

-|

-:note-text:`Note\: The following files are not required in applying the pre-trained NNE.
-They are provided nevertheless for reference purposes.`

 ``curve.mat``
 """"""""""""""""""""""""